tracedelange/tracedelange.github.io/_posts/2021-07-28-sales-console.markdown

 As of now, I think I am going to let this project rest for some time.
 I'm starting to see sales-data in my dreams and there are some other topics that I'd like to explore.

 As always, thank you very much for taking the time to read.
-If you want to check this project out on GitHub, you can find the repo [here](https://github.com/tracedelange/sales-console)
+If you want to check this project out on GitHub, you can find the repo [here](https://github.com/tracedelange/sales-console) and if you want to check out the live demo, you can find it [here](https://sales-console-demo.herokuapp.com/customers)

 If you have any comments, questions or just want to chat, you can reach me at tracedelange@me.com